amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 {: .output}

 Returning to os.walk, we want to print a list of file paths.
-Our second command printed lists of files, but `os.path.join` can only join strings together.
+Our second command printed lists of files.
+`os.path.join` can only join strings together.
-We will need another `for` loop.
+To access each string in the lists of files, we will need another `for` loop.

 ~~~
 for root, subdirs, files in os.walk('.'):